gabrielgt/EvergineDocs/recipes/Services/Using-the-Compass.md

 ## Hands-on

+>[!Warning]
-_Note_: The compass cannot currently be handled from Wave Visual Editor, so we will concentrate on the IDEs
+>The compass cannot currently be handled from Wave Visual Editor, so we will concentrate on the IDEs

-### With Visual Studio/Xamarin Studio
+### With Visual Studio (for Windows or Mac)

 You must start with this code to make Wave Engine works with the hardware compass: